-Module code: FPFG412 | Semester 1 | NQF level: 8, Credits: 16

-TITLE: CLINICAL PHARMACY IV A

-- understand the environment of pharmacotherapy within the context of the pharmaceutical care plan; - follow a pathophysiological approach in an understanding of pharmacotherapy; - demonstrate sound knowledge regarding critical knowledge used in the decision making concerning drug therapy in the clinical environment; - have at your disposal adequate knowledge regarding the use of medication; - apply in practice the principles of pharmacotherapy by developing a pharmaceutical care plan; and - demonstrate competency by applying pharmacotherapy information via effective communication and ethical conduct.

-Knowledge, skills and competencies relevant to the content and outcome of the module is assessed by means of formal written assessments, tutorials, class assignments and attendance of and participation in contact sessions and practical or laboratory work.

-• 1x3 hour written summative assessment (100 marks)

-- 3x written assessments (to a total of): 50%, Practical work and tutorials: 50% - The various formative assessment components are computed to provide a participation mark (PM) which, in conjunction with a "Proof of Participation", grant a student access to the summative assessment during the semester examination session (with a minimum PM of 40% required for access to the summative assessment). - The participation mark and examination mark (summative assessment mark) are used in a 1:1 ratio to compute the module mark. - During the summative assessment an examination sub minimum of 40% is required. - A module mark of at least 50% is required to pass the module.

-TITLE: PHARMACY PRACTICE I A
+Method of delivery: Full-time Module code: FPFG412 Module code: FPFG412 Semester 1 NQF level: 8, Credits: 16 TITLE: CLINICAL PHARMACY IV A Module outcomes: After completion of this module the st tudent should be able to: understand the environment of pha rmacotherapy within the context of the pl narmaceutical care plan; follow a pathophysiological approace ch in an understanding of pharmacothera py; • demonstrate sound knowledge re garding critical knowledge used in the decision making concerning drug therapy in the clinical environment; have at your disposal adequate known owledge regarding the use of medication; apply in practice the principles of pl harmacotherapy by developing a pharma ceutical care plan; and demonstrate competency by apply ving pharmacotherapy information via el fective communication and ethical conduct.
+Assessment methods - Formal for mative: • etencies relevant to the content and outo - ssments, tutorials, class assignments an d attendance of and participation in contact sessions and practic Assessment methods - Summativ - 1x3 hour written summative assessment (100 marks) Assessment plan: • total of): 50%, Practical work and tutoria ment components are computed to provi in conjunction with a "Proof of Participation", grant a student access to the summative assessment during the semester examination session (with a minimum PM of 40% required for access to the summative assessment).
+The participation mark and examination mark (summative assessment mark) are used in a 1:1 ratio to compute the module mark.
+During the summative assessment an examination sub minimum of 40% is required.
+A module mark of at least 50% is required to pass the module.
+Method of delivery: Full-time Module code: FPKG112 Semester 1 NQF level: 5, Credits: 12 TITLE: PHARMACY PRACTICE I A